Momoko Iko

-Momoko Iko (1940–2020) was a Japanese-American playwright, best known for her 1972 play Gold Watch.
+30, 1940 – July 19, 2020) was a Japanese-American playwright, best known for her 1972 play Gold Watch.
 She was also a founding member of the Asian Liberation Organization and the Pacific Asian American Women Writers West.

 Life

 Momoko Iko was born to Kyokuo and Natsuko (Kagawa) Iko on March 30, 1940, in Wapato, Washington.
 She was the youngest of six children, two older brothers (Tets and Kei) and three older sisters (Yae, Mina, and Sono.
 After the start of World War II, Iko was incarcerated, aged two, at the Portland Assembly Center before being transferred to the Heart Mountain Relocation Center following the signing of Executive Order 9066.
 Her family were the last to leave the camp in 1945, as they did not know where to go.
 The family initially worked as migrant farm workers in New Jersey before settling in Chicago.
 In Chicago, her father found work as a day laborer and her mother as a seamstress.
 She found writing inspiration from her life in Chicago, where she said her house was "like a center for young Nisei."